-Before we can go any further, let’s clarify the difference between display ads and pay-per-click ads.
+Let’s clarify the difference between display ads and pay-per-click ads.
 Display ads are often based on what’s called cost per mille (CPM), which is just a fancy marketing term for how much you’ll pay per thousand impressions of your ad.
 PPC ads are based on how much it costs when someone actually clicks your ad and goes to your website.
 There are benefits to both, so be sure to weigh the pros and cons before starting a campaign.

 The keywords you choose are what you want your ad to be tethered to.
 This means that if someone looks up that word or phrase on Google, your ad will be in the mix of what shows up on that page.
-While keyword research can sometimes be a bit tricky for architecture firms, understanding the basis behind it can really make your campaigns far more effective.
+While keyword research can be a bit tricky for architecture firms, understanding the basis behind it can really make your campaigns far more effective.

-Conclusion: Driving Traffic to Your Architecture Firm Website with PPC
+Let Us Help Drive Traffic to Your Architecture Firm Website with PPC